20 Best Things to Do in Grand Teton National Park

 3. Wind River Brewing Company

-Wind River Brewing is a long-time classic for some great locally-brewed beers, outdoor games, and great classic American food!
+The Wind River Brewing Company is a long-time classic for some great locally-brewed beers, outdoor games, and classic American-style food!

-It’s one of my favorites after hiking the next one on this list!
+Personally, it’s one of my favorites after hiking the Sacred Rim Trail mentioned below.

 4. Sacred Rim Trail